grant-humphries/grant-humphries.github.io/_drafts/python-comtypes-arcobjects.md

     return pointer
 ```

 ArcObjects are mostly comprised of classes (objects) and interfaces.
 The `new_obj` function creates a new instance of class and applies the supplied interface and `ctype` changes the interface of an existing object.
-In ArcObjects classes often have many interfaces and each one allows access to different properties and methods of a class.
+In ArcObjects classes often have many compatible interfaces and each one allows access to different properties and methods of a class.
 With those in place and the needed ArcObjects imported the conversion of the VB snippet looks like this:

 ```python
 gdb_path = 'C:/Program Files/ArcGIS/data/SanFrancisco.gdb'